JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 }
 ```

-SWR has a similar API, so let's start from that component, and make changes as needed.
+SWR has a similar API, so let's start from this hook, and make changes as needed.

 ### Changing data store

-Instead of storing the data in `React.useState` we can store it in a static variable in the module scope, and we can remove the `data` property form our state:
+Instead of storing the data in `React.useState` we can store it in a static variable in the module scope, then we can remove the `data` property from our state:

 ```ts
 const cache: Map<string, unknown> = new Map()